Monkeypac/tm-twitch-map-command/README.md

 The reset karma button is here to fully reset all votes on a map when you want.

+The Move karma window button allows you to move the karma window by using your mouse.

+If Map karma history is enabled, you also have a Move karma history window button.

 Then, the interesting ones: